 The removal of trees without sufficient reforestation has had adverse impacts on bio-sequestration of atmospheric carbon dioxide, along with damage to habitat, biodiversity loss, and aridity.

 Deforestation and forest degradation can cause biodiversity to decline.
 When forest cover is removed, wildlife is deprived of habitat and becomes more vulnerable to hunting.
-Considering that about 80% of the world's documented species can be found in tropical rainforests, deforestation puts at risk a majority of the Earth’s biodiversity.
+Considering that about 80% of the world's terrestrial biodiversity can be found in tropical rainforests, deforestation puts at risk a majority of the Earth’s biodiversity.